vinicius-solon-silva/GithubRepos_Azure_SQLAlchemy-ORM/README.md

-# GET GITHUB USER REPOSITORIES TROUGH SQLALCHEMY ORM
+# GET GITHUB USER REPOSITORIES THROUGH SQLALCHEMY ORM

 This project makes a search for github users repositories and post to an Azure SQL Database using SqlAlchemy ORM.